How To Become An Authority In Your Industry

 At the end of the day, while authority has to do everything with knowledge and performance, the truth is that people often look for authority in appearance.
 In order not to miss out on anything good, make sure to cover all of these fronts.

 Dan Radak is a marketing professional with eleven years of experience.
 He is currently working with a number of companies in the field of digital marketing, closely collaborating with a couple of e-commerce companies.
-He is also a coauthor on several technology websites and a regular contributor to Technivorz.
+He is also a co-author of several technology websites and a regular contributor to Technivorz.